Skip to content

 }

-// The server sent a new PHP session cookie
+// the server has sent a new session cookie PHP

-// if this code is executed by the [nuxt] client, the PHP session cookie must be placed in the nuxt session
+// if this code is executed by the [nuxt] client, the PHP session cookie must be set in the nuxt session

 // so that the [plgDao] plugin on the [nuxt] server can retrieve it and initialize the [dao] layer with

-// if this code is executed by the [nuxt] server, the PHP session cookie must be placed in the Nuxt session
+// if this code is executed by the [nuxt] server, the PHP session cookie must be set in the nuxt session

-// so that the [nuxt] client's routing can retrieve it and pass it to the browser
+// so that the client routing [nuxt] can retrieve it and pass it to the browser

 const phpSessionCookie = dao.getPhpSessionCookie()

-// we note in the store that the JSON session has started and store the PHP session cookie
+// we note in the store that the session jSON has been started and we store the session cookie PHP

 context.store.commit('replace', { jsonSessionStarted: true, phpSessionCookie, userAuthenticated: false, adminData: '' })

-// save the store to the [Nuxt] session
+// save the store in the [nuxt] session

 const session = context.app.$session()